16 new airports we can't wait to fly into

 The work is already a year into construction, and parts of Terminal One will be soon be demolished to create more space for the new terminal and aircraft taxiways.

-Long Than International Airport (Ho Chi Minh City)
+Long Thanh International Airport (Ho Chi Minh City)

 Courtesy Long Thanh International Airport